denten-books/plain-text/1-chapter.md

 [@wittgenstein_philosophical_1974, 69].

-As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitute a mechanical mechanism for the process of symbolic interpretation.
+As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitute a physical mechanism for the process of symbolic interpretation.
 On this view, words and music notation alike, have "a purpose" to elicit some "effects" in the reader/player.
-But as before, we cannot expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
-"Suppose the pianola is in bad condition," Wittgenstein retorts.
-The signs on the rolls produces "hisses and bangs" instead of notes.
-One could object that the notes were meant only to service a mechanism in perfect working order.
+But as before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to check its operation.
+"Suppose the pianola is in bad condition," Wittgenstein repeats.
+The signs on the roll could produce "hisses and bangs" instead of music, for example.
+One could object that notes are always meant to play on a mechanism in perfect working order.
 By analogy, "the sense of an order is its effect on an obedient man" [@wittgenstein_philosophical_1974, 60-70].
 The pianola exemplifies what will come into a much starker contrast later in this chapter: that the mechanisms of symbolic communication ultimately belong to a class of controlling devices and that through them it becomes